Positive surface group representations in PO(p,q): Introduction

-\begin{thmA} (Theorem \ref{thm.pos ratioed}) Let $\r:\G\to\PO(p,q)$ be a $\T$--positive Anosov representation, then $\rho$ is $k$-positively ratioed for all $k< p$. \end{thmA} It was shown in \cite{Beyrer-Pozzetti} that positive representations into $\PO(p,q)$ are $k$--positively ratioed for $k\leq p-2$; thus Theorem \ref{thm.intro-positive} is only new for $k=p-1$.{{ We include a new proof of the other cases as well, since it is better adapted to the positive structure and builds on two results of independent interest which we also need for the proof of the collar lemmas: First we show that any positive triple $(x,y,z)$ naturally defines tangent cones $c^+_k(x)$ in ${\rm T}_x \Is_k(\R^{p,q})$, and the boundary map of a positive representation containing $(x,y,z)$ is tangent to $c^+_k(x)$ (Proposition \ref{p.p-1derivative}, see also Remark \ref {r.derTheta}).
+It follows from our results of \cite{Beyrer-Pozzetti} that $\T$-positive representations into $\PO(p,q)$ are $k$--positively ratioed for $k\leq p-2$; thus Theorem~\ref{thm.intro-positive} is only new for $k=p-1$.
+However in this case a new substantial difficulty needs to be overcome, as the boundary maps are only Lipschitz regular and not $C^1$.
+As a result, rather than relying on continuity of the derivative, we need to perform a much more careful analysis. {{ We also include a new proof for $k\leq p-2$, since it is better adapted to the $\T$-positive structure and builds on two results of independent interest: First, for all $k<p$, we show that any $\T$-positive triple $(x,y,z)$ in $\calF_{p-1}(\R^{p,q})$ naturally defines a tangent cone $c^+_k(x)$ in ${\rm T}_x \Is_k(\R^{p,q})$, and the induced boundary map of a $\T$-positive representation containing $(x,y,z)$ is almost everywhere tangent to $c^+_k(x)$ (Proposition~\ref{p.p-1derivative}, see also Remark~\ref {r.derTheta}).
 This relies on the fact that the boundary map is Lipschitz regular as shown in \cite{PSW2}, and was inspired from discussions of the second author with Wienhard while working on \cite{PSW2}.
-Second we prove that the cross ratio (infinitesimally) increases along those cones (Proposition \ref{prop.derivative cross ratio for positive triple: general}).}}
+Second, we prove that the cross ratio (infinitesimally) increases along those cones (Proposition~\ref{prop.derivative cross ratio for positive triple: general}).}}